EdinaBMakers/bookmark_manager/README.md

 I would like to list them

 As a user
-So that I can easily visit a page
+So that I can easily visit a page next time
 I would like to add it to the bookmarks

+As a user
+So that I don't see a redundant bookmark
+I would like to delete it from the bookmarks
 ```

 #### Database Setup